Clinching the title

 1903 – We went down 1-0 at the City Ground.

-1963 – We lost 2-0 in L4 with full-back Robert Thomson making his reds bow in place of Ronnie Moran, who was suffering with flu.
+1963 – We lost 2-0 in L4 with full-back Bobby Thomson making his reds bow in place of Ronnie Moran, who was suffering with flu.

 1954 – Former Manager George Kay died in Liverpool, having won 142 of his 357 games in charge.
 He had led us to our first League title in 24 years in 1947, and the FA Cup Final three years later.
 Amongst the players who joined the club during his tenure were the great Billy Liddell and Bob Paisley.

 1940 - Winger Johnny Morrissey was born on this day in Liverpool.
 He signed on as a professional in April 1957 and struck six times in 37 outings before crossing the park to Everton for £10,000 in September 1962, for whom he scored fifty times in 314 appearances, helping them to two League titles.

 1995 – Belgian forward Divock Origi was born in Ostend.
-He was signed from Lille OSC Métropole for £9.8m in July 2014, but was immediately loaned back to spend another season in France.
-He has so far struck 35 times in 157 reds games as of his 26th birthday, including a crucial goal as we won the UEFA Champions League in Madrid in June 2019, as well as helping us to claim the Premier League title, UEFA Super Cup and FIFA Club World Cup.
+He was signed from Lille OSC Métropole for £9.8m in July 2014 but was immediately loaned back to spend another season in France.
+He netted 41 times in 175 reds games, including a crucial goal as we won the UEFA Champions League in Madrid in June 2019 and six derby strikes, as well as helping us to claim the Premier League title, FIFA Club World Cup, UEFA Super Cup and League Cup.

 1981 – Forward Milan Jovanović was born in Bajina Bašta in Yugoslavia.
 He signed on a free transfer from Standard de Liège in July 2010, finding the net just twice in eighteen appearances before moving to RSC Anderlecht for free in August 2011.